Reading including phonics

 At St James’s C.E.
 Primary School, reading is at the core of all that we do and we value the many benefits that reading provides.
 We believe that it is key for academic success and it plays a big part across our Curriculum on a daily basis.
 We promote a reading culture that inspires children to love reading, makes them want to read and helps them to develop into ardent, avid readers and lifelong learners.

-All children visit the library fortnightly either to select a book or to work on library and reading skills with their class teacher.
+All children visit the library weekly either to select a book or to work on library and reading skills with their class teacher.
 Sessions will include input about different authors, discussing and listening to stories, independent research skills and supporting children to select a book to take home to share with their families.
-Year 6 librarians run lunchtime clubs for younger pupils to support them to value our wonderful school library resource and immerse themselves in a good book.

 All children will be provided with a home reading book appropriate to their level of reading and/ or phonics.
-Pupils will be encouraged to borrow an additional interest book that they can share with their family and friends.
-In addition, class teachers will allocate electronic books appropriate to each child’s reading ability via Bug Club.
-Pupils not able to access this online facility at home will be given the time and resources to at school.
-Bug Club provides children with appropriate challenge, immediate and regular feedback, teacher assessment of pupils’ comprehension as well as motivating children to read independently and frequently.
+Pupils also borrow an additional reading for pleasure book that they can share with their family and friends.
 Children record their reading in reading journals which are monitored and celebrated weekly by school staff.

 Reading is taught following a weekly teaching cycle: